astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/tuples.md

 In contrast, with operators like `<` and `>`, the comparison must consider each pair of elements sequentially, and the final outcome might remain ambiguous until all pairs are compared.

-Naive implementations of lexicographic comparisons may overlook this distinction, leading to broad inferences.

 ```py
 def str_instance() -> str:
     return "hello"